Urban Green DaMS

 Urban Green DaMS set out to address a set of critical research questions relating to the design and modelling of bioretention cells for alleviating urban flood risk.

 Aims & Objectives

-Our aim is to provide the required modelling tools and parameter values, and develop the robust design guidance - equivalent in quality to that for pipes and other hard engineering interventions - that is necessary to enable the widespread implementation of vegetated bioretention cells for stormwater management.
+Our aim was to provide the required modelling tools and parameter values, and develop the robust design guidance - equivalent in quality to that for pipes and other hard engineering interventions - that is necessary to enable the widespread implementation of vegetated bioretention cells for stormwater management.

 Learn more via the Project Overview.

-Key Publications & Outputs
+Recent Publications & Outputs

 De-Ville, S.; Green, D.; Edmondson, J.; Stirling, R.; Dawson, R.; Stovin, V., 2021, Evaluating the Potential Hydrological Performance of a Bioretention Media with 100% Recycled Waste Components.
 Water, 13, 2014. https://doi.org/10.3390/w13152014

 De-Ville, S. and Stovin, V. 2023, Predicting Bioretention Evapotranspiration from Meteorological, Mass-loss, and Moisture-loss data.
 11th Novatech International Conference.
 Lyon, France.
 View Extended Abstract